The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

-Our long-established National Law Fair will take place at our London Moorgate campus in Summer 2024 (Date TBC) and provides an excellent opportunity for you to improve your chance of securing a training contract or Qualifying Work Experience.
+Our long-established National Law Fair will take place on 11 September at our London Moorgate campus and provides an excellent opportunity for you to improve your chance of securing a training contract or Qualifying Work Experience.

 Attended by a wide range of law firms and recruiters, you’ll have the opportunity to speak to a variety of employers about their training opportunities.
 All exhibiting firms will be offering advice on their recruitment process, including work placements and training contracts.